DLA Piper LLP - True Picture

 Eligibility

-Studying a law degree: you can apply for the programme if you are a first-year student on a three-year course or a second-year student on a four-year course.
+Studying a law degree: you can apply for the programme if you are a second year student on a three year course, a third year student on a four year course or a final year student.

-• Studying a non-law degree: you can apply for the programme if you are a second-year student on a three-year course or a third-year student on a four-year course.
+• You can apply if you're a first-year student on a three-year course or a second-year student on a four-year course.

 Apply now!